panchishin/boosting/README.md

 ```js
 boosting.optimize( alphaThreshold )
 ```
 Why would you enforce an alphaThreshold?
 Well, maybe you don't want useless classifiers to be included in the optimization.
 Of course that means you'll have to find out what alphaThreshold means.
-Or not.
+Or not and try *0.1*.

+Optimize moves some, none, or all of the classifiers out of its unused classifiers bin and into the *Good Classifier* bin.
+If you run *.optimize* again, Boosting will check the unused classifiers (and any recently added classifiers) and see if they should be moved over to the other bin.

 ### boosting.classify( data )
-> Returns +1 or -1
+> Returns boolean

 Test some data.
 This is where it all comes together.
 You've configured your boosting function, added your data and classifiers, and optimized it.
 Now you have some data that you want classified.
 Do it like so:
 ```js